idia640/presentations/week06/PITCHME.md

 Name a fruit: banana versus guava.
 A guava is a fruit but has a weaker association to fruit.

-Retrieval is a progression from one or more cues to a target memory via associative cnnections.
+Retrieval is a progression from one or more cues to a target memory via associative connections.

 Many things serve as cues.
 We have a content addressable memory like Google (any content in memory can serve as a cue).